Balenicaga/soundcloud-api-presentation/slides/getting-a-client-key.markdown

 ![SoundCloud](/vendor/images/register-your-app.png)

 - Requires a SoundCloud account
-- Follow instructions
-- Get keys, build an Authentication flow
+- Get keys and build an authentication flow
 - Or just use client id for read access

 <div class="sc_logo"></div>